Aesthetik

 //

-starring Ellora Torchia who portrayed the broken heart of my birth mother, Joan, who I never knew (but was given her personal journals by her partner who held her hand when she died at the age of 37) in a single take 6 minute monologue that won three awards, screened in over 20 festivals including premiering at the iconic Chinese Theater at the Hollyshorts Festival in LA, going on to screen at Leeds International Film Festival, screening in the British Shot Film strand and also in London Film week-where we won a prize-with Cannes Grand Jury Prize winner CLOSE
+Starring Ellora Torchia who portrayed the broken heart of my birth mother, Joan, who I never knew (but was given her personal journals by her partner who held her hand when she died at the age of 37) in a single take 6 minute monologue that won three awards, screened in over 20 festivals including premiering at the iconic Chinese Theater at Hollyshorts Festival in LA, at the Leeds International Film Festival in competition and also in London Film Week where we won ‘Best Short Film’ playing on the same night with the Lukas Dhont Cannes Grand Jury Prize winner CLOSE at The Garden Cinema.

 official selections